jgato/jgato/random_docs/contribute_cluster_operator.md

 > Eventually, the registry.ci token expires, so you will have to update it with a new login token

+If you still receives an unathorized answer, try the oc command with `--registry-config ~/.config/containers/auth.json`.
+The auth.json contains your previous gained authorization.

 #### Try the image with the Agent Based installer